w3c/wai-tutorials/source/accessible-media/production-captions.html.erb.md

-Most caption-creation tools give authors the ability to style captions in a number of ways: e.g., adding color to the text or background, specifying different font faces and sizes, etc. While [commonly used formats](page2.html#cc_formats) (such as WebVTT and TTML) contain styling markup, most media players on both desktop and mobile platforms **do not** yet support all styling features reliably or consistently.
+Most caption-creation tools give authors the ability to style captions in a number of ways: e.g., adding color to the text or background, specifying different font faces and sizes, etc. While [commonly used formats](formats.html#caption-formats) (such as WebVTT and TTML) contain styling markup, most media players on both desktop and mobile platforms **do not** yet support all styling features reliably or consistently.
 Therefore, unless the target player is known in advance to support specific caption style attributes, it is usually best to avoid using styling markup to present captions and to rely instead on the browser's default presentation style (usually white characters on a black box).

-Note that many media players give users the option to [customize captions to personal preferences](page7.html#cc_custom), and these preferences always override author styling.
+Note that many media players give users the option to [customize captions to personal preferences](playing.html#user-customization-of-captions), and these preferences always override author styling.
+For some users, customizing captions is essential, not just an enhancement:  styling captions in specific manners (for example, yellow text over a black background, with a very large font size) may be the only way for them to make the text readable.
+{:#cutom_cc}

 Below is an image showing how bold text can be added to captions in a caption-authoring tool.